 Double-Check Your Arrival Airport

 Discount carrier Ryanair, for example, flies from London to Frankfurt, Germany, but it doesn’t land at the main Frankfurt airport.
 Instead, you’ll be brought to Hahn airport almost 80 miles away from Frankfurt, which is closer to Luxembourg than your intended destination.
-That can result in a pretty pricey taxi ride.
+That can result in an an unexpected road trip or a pricey taxi ride.

 Check for Packages, And Not Just At OTA’s

 Many people spend a lot of time looking for the best airfare deal at OTAs such as Expedia, Orbitz, and Travelocity.
 But you should also check the cost of an air and hotel package combination, which can save you a bundle – sometimes providing you the airfare and hotel for the price of the airfare alone.
 It can be quite a savings.

 For even more values also look at the packages offered by the airlines themselves.
 Check Southwest Vacations, United Vacations, American Airlines Vacations, and others.
 Also check smaller online agencies such as Gate 1 Travel and Apple Vacations.

 One incredibly useful site I use often is Rome2Rio.com.
 Enter your starting city and your destination and it will near-instantly tell you how to get there, as well as show you the means of transport (car, bus, plane, etc.), the cost for each, and the travel time.